trevortomlin/A-Algorithm-Visualizer/README.md

 4. Press W to select any amount of walls.
 5. Press Return to see the algorithm run.

 I spent far too long on this project and was unable to completely finish it.
-I am taking a break from this project and I might come back to fix it later.This program shows how to create a window, handle user input, and to use a pathfinding algorithm.
+I am taking a break from this project and I might come back to fix it later.
+This program shows how to create a window, handle user input, and to use a pathfinding algorithm.
 The algorithm correctly finds a valid path, however, it is not the shortest path.

 ### What I learned from this project:
 - How to use Git and Github for version control.